 Our free bike safety classes offer helpful tips and interactive video on how to safely navigate streets and follow the rules of the road.
 If you need more coaching or lessons on how to actually ride, send us an email and we can provide instructors who can help.

-Stanford’s free bike safety classes are offered twice a month at the Parking & Transportation Services office, located at 340 Bonair Siding.
+Stanford’s free bike safety classes are offered monthly at the Public Safety Police Compound.
 We co-host these classes with Stanford’s Department of Public Safety.
 Register online.

 If it’s an emergency, call 911.
 For minor injuries, visit your doctor or, if you are a Stanford student, go to Vaden Health Center.
 Any time you crash at Stanford, you should report the crash to Stanford’s Department of Public Safety.
 Exchange information with the other parties involved.
 Remember to tell a colleague or friend that you crashed in case injuries surface later.
 Remember to wear a helmet for every ride, even short trips.

-There is a bicycle safety repair stand now installed at Galvez Mall and Escondido, across from the Galvez Modules.
-The stand has multiple tools to make minor repairs and a bike pump to inflate tires.
-The stand is available 24/7, and it’s free to use.
+There are 7 bicycle safety repair stands now on the Stanford Campus.
+The stands have multiple tools to make minor repairs and a bike pump to inflate tires.
+The stands are available 24/7, and are free to use.

 Even though the distance you travel will vary, the motto “Be Prepared” is essential.
 Refer to our Get Ready to Roll page for more suggested gear to be safe and comfortable, including helmets, lights, locks, clothing, and tools.

 One way is to bring in a supply of clothing when you don’t ride your bike (when you drive, carpool, or take the train and clothing can be more easily carried).
 You can store items in a clothing locker.
-Note, we do have lockers available to rent for a minimal fee ($16 annually) to commuters—send an email to request one or to request information.
-Other workout facilities on the campus also rent lockers, such as the Roble Gym or the Ford Center.
+Note, we do have clothing lockers available to rent ($48 annually) to commuters—send an email to request one or to request information.
+Other workout facilities on the campus also rent lockers, such as the Ford Center, Arrillaga Center for Sports and Recreation (ACSR), and Arrillaga Outdoor Education and Recreation Center (AOERC).

 If you are only riding a short distance, less than a mile commuting or to get around the campus, you can comfortably ride in your work clothes with the following notes: Use a pant-leg band to prevent your pants from catching in the chain.
 Refrain from riding in heels or a skirt/dress with loose or long fabric, as the fabric can get caught in the spokes and stop the bike immediately, posing a hazard.
 Also, be aware of loose straps from a backpack that may dangle into the chain.